American vs. Chinese Made Glass

 Smoke Cartel & American Glassblowers

-Keep checking on smokecartel.com for new glassblowers, new heady pieces, and new unbranded pipes, all made right here in the United States of Americal.
+Keep checking on smokecartel.com for new heady pieces, new unbranded pipes, and new glassblowers, all made right here in the United States of America!